Spice up your mac and cheese with bacon and jalapeños!

 Bacon Jalapeño Mac and Cheese is a creamy, cheesy and flavorful dish that’s so easy to make.
 It’s literally a match made in heaven!

 It’s also super easy to customize based on your preferences.
-If you want it spicier you can add more jalapeños or leave the seeds in, if you’re a vegetarian you can leave out the bacon, or if you don’t like spicy you can leave the peppers out.
+If you want it spicier you can add more jalapeños or leave the seeds in, if you’re a vegetarian you can leave out the bacon, or if you don’t like spicy you can leave the peppers out all together.

 - 8 slices of bacon